jasima-simulator/jasima-simcore/README.md

 ## Installation

+### Try Online / Project Template

+Examples from the [project template](https://github.com/jasima-simulator/project_template_standalone) can be executed online via [JDoodle](https://www.jdoodle.com/ga/HxrDxfvFpN%2BkbJTqEYUZHg%3D%3D).
+Fork the project on JDoodle and give it a try!

+[project template](https://github.com/jasima-simulator/project_template_standalone) is a standalone project with all required dependencies to be used without a build tool (not recommended for serious use).

 ### Use as a Dependency

 Jasima SimCore is published to Maven Central under the coordinates `net.jasima:jasima-main:<version>`.
 Replace `<version>` with the latest release (e.g., `3.0.0-RC3`).